top of page

 Alumni:

 1. Cheng Zhang, M.D.
-Postdoctoral Fellow, 6/2008-8/2010 (Currently he is an Assistant Professor, Department of Ophthalmology, Albert Einstein College of Medicine of Yeshiva University, New York).
+Postdoctoral Fellow, 6/2008-8/2010 (Currently he is a Professor of Ophthalmology, Henan Science and Technology University, First Affiliated Hospital, Luoyang, China).

 2. Geetha Parthasarathy, Ph.D.
 Postdoctoral Fellow, 6/2009-8/2010, (Currently a Junior faculty, Tulane National Primate Research Center, LA)